 Pupillage Recruitment

-25 Bedford Row runs and implements an equal opportunities pupillage policy.
-This runs throughout the selection process to the training and finally to the selection of tenants.
-Chambers takes all steps to ensure that proper arrangements are made for dealing with pupils and pupillage and that the affairs of Chambers are conducted in a manner, which is fair and equitable for all pupils.
+Our chambers adheres to the Bar Council’s and the Bar Standards Board's Equality and Diversity policies in respect of all aspects of pupillage.
+We take all steps to ensure that proper arrangements are in place for dealing with pupils and pupillage and that the affairs of Chambers are conducted in a manner, which is fair and equitable for all pupils.

-Chambers has a firm commitment to equal opportunities and welcome and encourage applications from all sections of society, regardless of gender, race, disability, sexual orientation, religion, belief or age
+Chambers has a firm commitment to equal opportunities and welcomes and encourage applications from all sections of society, regardless of gender, race, disability, sexual orientation, religion, belief or age.

 Chambers operates the following policy with regard to the conduct of pupillage: